Glossary of terms

 The range of values that a given device can display.
 A wide gamut will display a greater range of colours, a narrow gamut has fewer possible values.
 If a device is unable to accurately reproduce a specific colour or tone, that colour, or range of colours, is said to be "out of gamut"Gloss differential

-A problem with certain types of ink or certain types of paper.
-The ink sits on the surface of the paper and has a different reflectivity to the paper, so may appear bronze coloured or a duller gloss finish.
-This primarily affects pigment inks on gloss papers, eg the Epson 2100 Ultrachrome inks on gloss paper.ICC
+A problem with certain types of ink and certain types of paper.
+The ink sits on the surface of the paper and has a different reflectivity to the paper, so has a duller finish.
+This primarily affects pigment inks on gloss papers.ICC

 International colour consortium.
 Also used as the file suffix to denote a colour profile.ICM